flenniken/statictea/docs/runFunction.md

 # funIf

-If the condition is 1 return one value, else return another value.
+If the condition is true return a value, else return another value.
+False is 0 and true is not 0.

 ~~~
-if(condition: int, oneCase: any, notOne: any) any
+if(condition: int, true: any, false: any) any
 ~~~~

 Examples: